 While you can configure the interior gateway protocol under an AS (autonomous system number) meaning within a single routing domain or group of routers within an AS. the BGP (Border Gateway Protocol) works opposite, BGP lets you route between ASN.

-See the table below chart which shows the growth of the BGP routing table, from 1994 to present, you can see how fast it has grown, and it’s still growing with not only IPV4 routes but IPv6 as well.
+See the below chart which shows the growth of the BGP routing table, from 1994 to present, you can see how fast it has grown, and it’s still growing with not only IPV4 routes but IPv6 as well.

-Where can you check BGP routes?
+Where can you check internet routes?

 You just saw the size of the BGP routing table over the years, what if you don’t have access to BGP router, or you are not running BGP in your network or you are running BGP and wanted to see from outside how your network routed.

-What is BGP Looking Glass?
+What is BGP looking glass?

 BGP Looking Glass is a server where you could see the BGP network prefix information and its next-hop along with other BGP attributes just like how you would see with any regular BGP router, this is useful when you are sending BGP routes to the ASN, and you wanted to see how the BGP routes looks like from external ASN or internet.